thomscoder/spectrejs/README.md

 # Spectre 👻

-Very minimal custom Javascript runtime built on top of V8.
+Very minimal custom Javascript shell built on top of V8.
 It is just me playing around with the V8 while learning C++ and how Javascript truly works.

 # Usage